michjans/routegen/README.txt

       -Redo buffer
       -Codec selection for video encoding under linux -Installation command for linux
+	  -Improvements of edit dialog for vehicle settings -Vehicle orientation (yes/no) is now a setting -Deleting files in directory when not empty (when generating movie) -Adding custom vehicles from vehicle settings dialog

 INSTALLATION
 On Windows, you don't need to install it, you can just unzip everything in a directory of